Skip to main content

 mod_pagespeed 1.15 ships as a signed EasyApache 4 RPM, ea-apache24-mod_pagespeed, served from packages.modpagespeed.com.
 This is the package name Google’s archived apache/incubator-pagespeed-cpanel repo used before it went dormant; We-Amp maintains the EA4 build today.
 The marketing overview is at /1.1/cpanel/ — this page is the operator reference.

 EasyApache 4 ships only on RHEL-family hosts.
-The EA4 RPM is built for EL9 (AlmaLinux 9, Rocky 9, RHEL 9), x86_64 only.
-EL8 is not supported (the upstream binary needs a newer glibc than EL8 ships); EL10 and arm64 are not yet built.
+The EA4 RPM is built for EL8 (AlmaLinux 8, Rocky 8, CloudLinux 8) and EL9 (AlmaLinux 9, Rocky 9, RHEL 9, CloudLinux 9), x86_64.
+Each EL major has its own RPM (the module is built against that major’s glibc); pick the tree matching your host’s release.
+EL10 and arm64 are not yet built.

 Install